resourceguru/api-docs/endpoints/time_off.md

 The time zone values are based off of Ruby On Rails's ActiveSupport::TimeZone's key mappings.
 For example, to create a Time Off/Downtime event for (GMT +0) London, the value would be "London".
 See http://api.rubyonrails.org/classes/ActiveSupport/TimeZone.html - Constants.

-## Update a Time Off/Downtime event
+## Update a Time Off/Downtime Event
 * `PUT /v1/:subdomain/downtimes/5` will update the Time Off/Downtime event from the parameters passed and return the JSON representation of the updated Time Off/Downtime event.
 If the user does not have access to update the Time Off/Downtime event, you'll see `403 Forbidden`.

-## Delete a Time Off/Downtime event
+## Delete a Time Off/Downtime Event

 * `DELETE /v1/:subdomain/downtimes/5` will delete the Time Off/Downtime event specified and return `204 No Content` if that was successful.
 If the user does not have access to delete the Time Off/Downtime event, you'll see `403 Forbidden`.

-## Get Time Off/Downtime event Types
+## Get Time Off/Downtime Event Types

 * `GET /v1/:subdomain/downtime_types` returns an `Array` of **Time Off/Downtime events**.